 If you are not using the computer for a short period of time, you can save power by using the Standby mode.
 To enter Standby mode, press the <Fn> and <Esc>-keys simultaneously.
 Or go to the Start menu, select Turn Off Computer, and then click Stand By.
-For more details on power management, see Using power saving modes (page 52).
+For more details on power management, see Using power saving modes (page 53).
+Your keyboard is very similar to a desktop computer's, but has additional keys that perform specific notebook-related tasks.